awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-cloudwatch-metrics-logging.md

 ## CloudWatch Metrics<a name="lambda-cloudwatch-metrics"></a>

 When you create a trigger for a CloudFront event, Lambda begins to send metrics to CloudWatch automatically\.
-Metrics are available for all Lambda regions\.
+Metrics are available for all Lambda Regions\.
 The name of each metric is `/aws/lambda/us-east-1`\.*function\-name*, where *function\-name* is the name that you gave to the function when you created it\.
-CloudWatch sends metrics to the region that's closest to the location where the function is executed\.
+CloudWatch sends metrics to the Region that's closest to the location where the function is executed\.

 For more information about CloudWatch metrics, see the [Amazon CloudWatch User Guide](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/)\.